Rademenes16/Animation/README.md

 # Animation
- A small project I made using HTML and CSS.
+ A small website animation I made using HTML and CSS.